jasonbradley/speedy-diff/README.md

 speedy-diff
 ===========

-Compare to files with diff and create a file from the difference.
+Compare two files with diff and create a file from the difference.

 Installation via Composer: